Peckham Boys: Early 2000s

 In the early 2000s, the gang was sub-divided into various subsets.
 Each subset generally coincided with a particular age group.
 The PK (Peckham Kids) set had pre-teens, YYPB (Younger Younger Peckham Boys) had early to mid-teens, YPB (Younger / Young Peckham Boys) had mid- to late teens, while the Peckham Boys set had ages ranging from 18 to 25.
 There was a more unofficial grouping for the older members.

+On 27 November 2000, two members of the Young Peckham Boys, 13-year-old Ricky Gavin Preddie and his 12-year-old brother Danny Charles Preddie, murdered 10-year-old Damilola Taylor by stabbing him with a broken glass beer bottle during an attempted robbery on the stairs of a tower block in the North Peckham Estate.

 Mid 2000s: peak conflict with the Ghetto Boys

 By the mid-2000s, the names of the various subsets had begun to change again and be replaced by SN1 (Spare No-1, formerly Peckham Boys, who were now the older generation), PYG (Pecknarm Young Gunners, formerly YYPB), SI (Shoot Instant, formerly YPB), OPB (Original Peckham Boys), DFA (Don't Fuck Around or Drugz Fundz Armz), CBM (Crane Block Massive), YBM (Yellow Brick Massive), PK (Pecknarm Killaz), and the Lettsom G'z (L.G).

 In October 2004, the Peckham Boys and Ghetto Boys had an infamous shootout outside the Urban Music Awards, held in the Barbican Centre, London.
 During the shootout at least 18 shots were exchanged.
 One stray shot hit an innocent bystander, Helen Kelly.
 The underwire of her bra deflected the bullet, preventing fatal injury.
 Linton Ambursley from Lewisham, a Ghetto Boys member, was jailed for 12 years after admitting wounding with intent.

 On 17 September 2006, a man was shot and stabbed to death on the Woodpecker Estate in New Cross by the Peckham Boys, after being mistaken for a member of the Ghetto Boys.
 He was attacked by a group of approximately thirty Peckham Boys, who had travelled to New Cross on bicycles.
 As of 2010 the murder remains unsolved, as do five other recent murders on the Woodpecker Estate.
 That same night, a man was chased in Deptford by approximately 30 to 40 youths before being stabbed, but survived.

 In November 2006, the Peckham Boys made it into the list of Time Out magazine's top 100 'Movers and Shakers' for the year 2006.
 It is a list of the most influential groups or organisations in London.